Bonne année! A new year, a new decade – though the same strikes, if you’re a Paris-dweller.

 *From the region Savoie

-** Not forgetting, of course, to get your next panful under the grill before you get started – a rookie error.
+** Not making the mistake, of course, of forgetting to get your next panful under the grill before you get started – a rookie error.